ibm-cloud-docs/BlockStorage/data-security.md

 # Securing your data in {{site.data.keyword.blockstorageshort}}
 {: #mng-data}

-To ensure that you can securely manage your data when you use {{site.data.keyword.blockstorageshort}}, it's important to know exactly what data is stored and encrypted and how you can delete personal data.
+It's important to know exactly how data is stored, how it is encrypted, and how you can delete personal data, to rest assured that your data in {{site.data.keyword.blockstorageshort}} is securely managed.
 {: shortdesc}

 ## How your data is stored and encrypted in {{site.data.keyword.blockstorageshort}}